When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Let's consider some more physics.
 The heavier the object, the longer it will take for it to stop.
 Pickups will take longer to stop than other cars like sedans.
 A pickup that's towing or hauling a heavy load will take even longer.

 Be sure to maintain a proper following distance when driving a pickup.
-Until you know how it will react in different braking situations, you need to take care in all driving conditions because every pickup truck has different braking characteristics.
-Just like accelerating, hard braking causes a pickup to go into a slide, unless it's equipped with an anti-lock braking system, and not all trucks are.
+Until you know how it will react in different braking situations, you must take care in all driving conditions because every pickup truck has different braking characteristics.

 Rigged for Towing

 Have you ever seen a truck going down the road, pulling a trailer, and the hitch is almost dragging the ground?
-Don't be that person, because this type of towing is dangerous.
-Just because your Ram 1500 can pull it doesn't mean that you should start driving.
-First, make sure that the load is balanced correctly.
+Don't be that person because this type of towing is dangerous.

-A trailer with a weight that exceeds the towing capacity of your pickup can make your truck light in the front end which impedes steering and makes it hard to stop.
+A trailer with a weight that exceeds the towing capacity of your pickup can make your truck light in the front end, which impedes steering and makes it hard to stop.
 As with any vehicle, know your pickup and its limitations, and driving it should not be too hard.

 A word about Full-Size SUVs